dalong0514/readnotes/20240101复制书籍/2024079The-Ecological-Approach-to-Visual-Perception/2024079The-Ecological-Approach-to-Visual-Perception0801.md

 5. A hand-held tool of enormous importance is one that, when applied to a surface, leaves traces and thus affords trace-making.
 The tool may be a stylus, brush, crayon, pen, or pencil, but if it marks the surface it can be used to depict and to write, to represent scenes and to specify words.

 We have thousands of names for such objects, and we classify them in many ways: pliers and wrenches are tools; pots and pans are utensils; swords and pistols are weapons.
 They can all be said to have properties or qualities: color, texture, composition, size, shape and features of shape, mass, elasticity, rigidity, and mobility.
 Orthodox psychology asserts that we perceive these objects insofar as we discriminate their properties or qualities.
 Psychologists carry out elegant experiments in the laboratory to find out how and how well these qualities are discrimin- ated.
 The psychologists assume that objects are composed of their qualities.
-But 126 The Ecological Approach to Visual Perception

-I now suggest that what we perceive when we look at objects are their afford- ances, not their qualities.
+But I now suggest that what we perceive when we look at objects are their afford- ances, not their qualities.
 We can discriminate the dimensions of difference if required to do so in an experiment, but what the object affords us is what we normally pay attention to.
 The special combination of qualities into which an object can be analyzed is ordinarily not noticed.

 If this is true for the adult, what about the young child?
 There is much evid- ence to show that the infant does not begin by first discriminating the qualities of objects and then learning the combinations of qualities that specify them.
 Phenomenal objects are not built up of qualities; it is the other way around.
 The affordance of an object is what the infant begins by noticing.
 The meaning is observed before the substance and surface, the color and form, are seen as such.
 An affordance is an invariant combination of variables, and one might guess that it is easier to perceive such an invariant unit than it is to perceive all the variables separately.
 It is never necessary to distinguish all the features of an object and, in fact, it would be impossible to do so.
 Perception is economical.
 "Those features of a thing are noticed which distinguish it from other things that it is not-but not all the features that distinguish it from everything that it is not"(Gibson, 1966b, p.
 286).

-TO PERCEIVE AN AFFORDANCE IS NOT TO CLASSIFY
+TO PERCEIVE AN AFFORDANCE IS NOT TO CLASSIFY AN OBJECT

-AN OBJECT

-The fact that a stone is a missile does not imply that it cannot be other things
+The fact that a stone is a missile does not imply that it cannot be other things as well.

-as well.
 It can be a paperweight, a bookend, a hammer, or a pendulum bob.
 It can be piled on another rock to make a cairn or a stone wall.
-These afford-

-ances are all consistent with one another.
-The differences between them are

-not clear-cut, and the arbitrary names by which they are called do not count

-for perception.
-If you know what can be done with a graspable detached

-object, what it can be used for, you can call it whatever you please.
+These affordances are all consistent with one another.
+The differences between them are not clear-cut, and the arbitrary names by which they are called do not count for perception.
+If you know what can be done with a graspable detached object, what it can be used for, you can call it whatever you please.

-The theory of affordances rescues us from the philosophical muddle of

-assuming fixed classes of objects, each defined by its common features and

-then given a name.
-As Ludwig Wittgenstein knew, you cannot specify the

-necessary and sufficient features of the class of things to which a name is
+The theory of affordances rescues us from the philosophical muddle of assuming fixed classes of objects, each defined by its common features and then given a name.
+As Ludwig Wittgenstein knew, you cannot specify the necessary and sufficient features of the class of things to which a name is given.

-given.
 They have only a "family resemblance."
-But this does not mean you

-cannot learn how to use things and perceive their uses.
-You do not have to

-classify and label things in order to perceive what they afford.
+But this does not mean you cannot learn how to use things and perceive their uses.
+You do not have to classify and label things in order to perceive what they afford.

 Other Persons and Animals

 The richest and most elaborate affordances of the environment are provided by other animals and, for us, other people.
-These are, of course, detached objects The Theory of Affordances 127

-with topologically closed surfaces, but they change the shape of their surfaces while yet retaining the same fundamental shape.
+These are, of course, detached objects with topologically closed surfaces, but they change the shape of their surfaces while yet retaining the same fundamental shape.
 They move from place to place, changing the postures of their bodies, ingesting and emitting certain substances, and doing all this spontaneously, initiating their own movements, which is to say that their movements are animate.
 These bodies are subject to the laws of mechanics and yet not subject to the laws of mechanics, for they are not governed by these laws.
 They are so different from ordinary objects that infants learn almost immediately to distinguish them from plants and nonliving things.
 When touched they touch back, when struck they strike back; in short, they interact with the observer and with one another.
 Behavior affords behavior, and the whole subject matter of psychology and of the social sciences can be thought of as an elaboration of this basic fact.
-Sexual behavior, nurturing behavior, fighting behavior, cooperative behavior, economic behavior, political beha- vior-all depend on the perceiving of what another person or other persons afford, or sometimes on the misperceiving of it.
+Sexual behavior, nurturing behavior, fighting behavior, cooperative behavior, economic behavior, political behavior-all depend on the perceiving of what another person or other persons afford, or sometimes on the misperceiving of it.

 What the male affords the female is reciprocal to what the female affords the male; what the infant affords the mother is reciprocal to what the mother affords the infant; what the prey affords the predator goes along with what the predator affords the prey; what the buyer affords the seller cannot be separated from what the seller affords the buyer, and so on.
 The perceiving of these mutual affordances is enormously complex, but it is nonetheless lawful, and it is based on the pickup of the information in touch, sound, odor, taste, and ambient light.
 It is just as much based on stimulus information as is the simpler perception of the support that is offered by the ground under one's feet.
 For other animals and other persons can only give off information about themselves insofar as they are tangible, audible, odorous, tastable, or visible.